SpongePowered/SpongeDocs/source/plugin/event/event-filters.rst

 the type of your parameter (This is equivalent to ``Cause#first(Class<?>)``).
 If no object is found matching this parameter then your listener is not called.

+**In this example your listener will only be called if there is a player in the event's cause, and the ``player`` parameter will be set to the first player present the cause.**

 .. code-block:: java

 	@Listener
 	public void onInteract(InteractBlockEvent.Secondary event, @First Player player) {
-		// This will only be called if there is a player in the event cause
 		// do something
 	}